ORNL/intersect-architecture/examples/aam/pat.rst

 to obtain more detailed and multi-scale structural data.
-The neutron diffraction measurements and corresponding digital image correlation of the entire 3D printing process permit validation of the structural simulation and adaptation of the 3D printing process for the next part to be printed in an :ref:`intersect:arch:pat:catalog:strategic:design` strategic pattern.
+The neutron diffraction measurements and corresponding digital image correlation of the entire 3D printing process permit validation of the structural simulation and adaptation of the 3D printing process for the next part to be printed in a :ref:`intersect:arch:pat:catalog:strategic:design` strategic pattern.
 At the strategic pattern level of abstraction, the individual pattern components are as follows: